andyleeeeeeeeee/Webots_Ros1_Moveit_UR5e/README.md

 # Webots Ros1-Moveit UR5e
 A Webots Ros-Melodic-Moveit UR5e Demo with Docker Image Option.
+## Note

-If you prefer to use this repo without Docker engine, you can ignore [Dockerfile](Dockerfile) and you have to meet the Pre-requests as below:
+If you have Docker engine, you can skip 'Pre-requisites' and 'Install'. you can start from 'Docker Image' to build the [Dockerfile](Dockerfile) as a Docker Image and run this repo in a Docker container.
+If you prefer to use this repo without Docker engine, you can ignore Dockerfile and you have to meet the Pre-requests as below:
 ## Pre-requests
  - Ubuntu 18.04
  - ROS Melodic-moveit